Bernice Morgan

 Bernice Morgan (born 1935) is a Canadian novelist and short-story writer.
 Much of her work portrays the history and daily life of Newfoundland.
 She is best known for her novel "Random Passage" which became a television mini-series on CBC.

 Early life

-Morgan was born in St. John's, in pre-Confederation Newfoundland, to William Vardy of Random Island, Trinity Bay and Sadie (Vincent) Vardy of Cape Island, Bonavista Bay.
+Bernice Morgan (born 8 February 1935) is a Canadian novelist and short story writer from, St. John's, in pre-Confederation Newfoundland, to William Vardy of Random Island, Trinity Bay and Sadie (Vincent) Vardy of Cape Island, Bonavista Bay, Newfoundland and Labrador, she's best known for the historical novels "Random Passage" 1992 and "waiting for time" 1994 which are adapted into the CBC news television ministries.
+St. John's, in pre-Confederation Newfound.
 Much of Morgan's writing reflects life in these outport communities.

 She attended the St. John's Seventh-day Adventist Academy from Grade 1 to Grade 10.
 Morgan completed her last year of high school at MacPherson Academy, after which she took a Commercial Course at Bishop Spencer, where her formal education ended.

 Morgan married George Morgan, also of St. John's, in November 1956.
 The couple had three children: a son and two daughters.